BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: System Model Overview

 \section{System Model \& Overview}

-Our system model has the following main actors and components: (1) \textit{a participant (P)}, who votes for a choice of her decision, (2) \textit{an authority ($VA$)} who is responsible for validating the eligibility of participants to vote, and moreover, it executes a few parts of the protocol, and (3) \textit{a smart contract (SC)}, which collects the votes, acts as a verifier of zero-knowledge proofs, enforces the rules of voting, and enables unambiguous computation of final tally.
+Our system model has the following actors and components: (1) \textit{a participant (P)}, who votes for a choice of her decision, (2) \textit{a voting authority ($VA$)} who is responsible for validating the eligibility of $P$s to vote, their registration, and (3) \textit{a smart contract (SC)}, which collects the votes, acts as a verifier of zero-knowledge proofs, enforces the rules of voting, and verifies the tally.